How many types of plastic can be recycled?

-How many times can plastic be recycled?
+How many times can these plastics be recycled?

-The fact is that plastics lose their quality when they’re recycled.
-This is why most plastics get broken down and used to make up parts of other products – like clothing.
+The fact is that plastics lose their quality when they’re recycled a number of times.
+This is why most plastics get broken down and used to make up parts of other products – like clothing to reach a circular economy.
 If you recycled a plastic bottle and used it to create another plastic bottle, then it would be of worse quality.
 The more you recycle plastic, the worse it gets.
 As such, the majority of plastics only get recycled once and then used in other products that can be used for longer and avoid going into landfill sites.